MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-single-tenant.md

 Here's how to limit bots to work with a single tenant in JavaScript/Node.JS.

 > [!Note]
->For Microsoft Teams, the Office 365 tenant ID can be found here: session.message.sourceEvent.tenant.id.
+>For Microsoft Teams, the Office 365 tenant ID can be found here: `session.message.sourceEvent.tenant.id`.

-1. Define an environment variable called OFFICE_365_TENANT_FILTER and set this variable to the ID of your specific tenant.
+1. Define an environment variable called `OFFICE_365_TENANT_FILTER` and set this variable to the ID of your specific tenant.

 2. Check for the requesting tenant ID, and drop further processing of the message if the filter is set and it doesn't match the ID of the requesting tenant.